 - That there are 14 factions with different home planets, specialties, and styles of play.
 For this reason, you should be playing a straightforward faction for the first time (i.e. Hadsch Halla).

 A good teacher will never hold back any tricks from you.
 They should help you with the opening (building your first structures), which is super important since it will compound for the rest of the game.
 They should be helpful with tips, such as resource conversion, free actions (“I see you’re trying to upgrade this trading station, but you’re slightly short on resources.
 Here are a few ways you can get them.”), and overall strategy – but not to the extent when they’re holding your hand.

 A great teacher will let you explore on your own, but will always be there to guide you, should he see you need help.

 Learning Gaia Project vs Mastering It

 Congratulations, now you know how to play Gaia Project.
 And good luck on your journey on being any good at it (let alone master it), because it will be a long journey.
 You see, Gaia Project is a game of open information and no random factor (think chess), which means there’s always an optimal move or strategy to be found.
-But with the number of variables (you won’t believe how different the factions play, i.e.) the game comes with, our tiny brains can only come up with approximations most of the time.
+But with the number of variables the game comes with (you won’t believe how different the factions play, i.e.), our tiny brains can only come up with approximations most of the time.

 Or don’t do any of that and enjoy discovering it by making mistakes on your own.
 That’s a perfectly legitimate way (and sometimes even more fun and memorable) of playing a game.
-Gaia Project has a lot to offer – you just have to know how to take it.
+Gaia Project has a lot to offer – you just have to know how to take it in.